multilinear/htmlgen.py/README.md

 This library also contains 2 other scripts:
 - google_to_blog.py is a script I used to convert the XML files I downloaded from google in to my blog when moving off blogger.
 It's not flawless (for example, it finds drafts, not just published content), but you may find it useful.
 - new_blog_post.sh is a trivial shell script that, given a blog title will generate the file containing it using the current time as the time as the "posted" time.
 I use this to start a new blog post.
+- extract_flickr_ids.py is a script I wrote to pull flickr ids out of all of my blog posts.
+This way I could identify which images are being used so I could potentially migrate off flickr (I actually deleted everything *else* on flickr instead, at least for now).
+Like google_to_blog.py, if you're migrating your blog this may be useful.